"Every family has its dirty laundry. No, there is nothing wrong with your family, it is we are just not prepared to deal with all of this."

 We all love our family.
 We love celebrating the holidays and birthdays together.
 We love talking on the phone with our siblings.
 We love when they visit and when they leave, but now they are not leaving.
 Now a family member is living in your home.
 We all love our parents, our in-laws and our siblings; but the family dynamic changes when they move in with you or your with them.

-In this section, we explore family issues and how the dynamic changes when a parent moves into your home.
-These are issues that my sister and I experienced when our Dad moved in with us.
-We thought that we were the only ones having this experience, until we spoke to many other Care Managers and discovered that these issues were not unique to us.
+In this section, we explore family issues and how the dynamics changes when a parent moves into your home.
+These are issues that my sister and I experienced when Dad moved in with us.
+We thought that we were the only ones having this experience.
+However, once we started talking with other Care Managers, we discovered that these issues were not unique to us.

 Fitting In: Try to find ways for them to help around the house; if they are able to.
 It will help them feel like part of the household.
 This may be as simple as having them make meals, clearing after mealtime, folding laundry, watering or tending to the garden, light house keeping, fix broken items around the house, walking kids to the bus stop, etc.

 Contributing Financially: Another way to contribute to the household is financially.
 There is nothing wrong with coming up with a plan for your parent to contribute to things such as: groceries, utilities or TV service.
 If the decision is for them to pay "rent", consult with an Estate Planning attorney about how to set this up properly.